bladnman/auto-align/README.md

 ## Features

+_Still working on it...
+I use it daily so it works, but always finding little things.
+Send me an issue on GitHub if you are looking for something or something doesn't work._

 This system will *not* alter any lines where any of the `non-moveable` items are found to the left of a moveable item.